Ryan-Martin22/The-Cocktail-Lab/README.md

 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.

+## Credits

+### Code
+* W3Schools.com How To section greatly assited in the code for the Form ection of webpage.
+* Code Institue "Love Running" project and Code Institute "Coders Coffeehouse" project provided assistance in assembling this webpage.

+### Content
+* All content was written by the developer.

+### Media
+* All images were got from Pexels, link of which is in the Media Elements of HTML Essentials module.

+### Acknowledgements
+* My Mentor for the continuous feedback and invaluable help i recieved throughout the duration of my project.
+* My peers on Slack for assistance on all queries i had.